What is this?

 As to the misery levels in the West vs home, ultimately I am making a subjective, rather than objective assesment and all I would ask is you make it for yourself.
 Just look around one time when walking through a Western country and you tell me who appears more content and happy with their lot.
 I wish I had studies to prove it, but even the fascade of Kenyan people that I remember to a large extent was a very angry, pain filled one (and rightfully so, considering the society we live in) but obviously this argument can go on for quite a while but I still hold on to my contention that even a Christian needs the three things above to have some sense of meaning.
 A Christian alone in the desert walking with God will probably not feel as complete as the Christian who founded a movement that is bringing God’s word to life in the world and enabling him to use his God-given gifts every single day.

-17. kenya.fm Says:
+17. kenya.fm says:

 Mwangi